open-politics/open-politics/README.md

 - Entity Extraction (Named Entity Recognition)
 - Q&A Chatbots (for interactive information)
 - Providing historical context
-- Statment & Intention decoding
+- Statement & Intention decoding
 - Visual representation of political data
 - Monitoring and alerts
 - Fact-checking (information triangulation)

 ## AI Models
 - Open-Source is our friend.
-- More concrete information on the actual setup is layed out in the [Architecture](#architecture) section.
+- More concrete information on the actual setup is laid out in the [Architecture](#architecture) section.
 - We try to optimize this as much as possible.

-- DSY

 ## Data Challenges
 - Addressing training data bias